-Table 5.
-Strategies and Strategy Measures for Addressing Health Equity with the API population 2.
+1. Develop a plan to address one issue that interferes with the API population Low Income uninsured and underinsured persons TBD TBD Meeting with API organizations to develop priority 2.
 Increase the % of target schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for Body Composition Low-income Latino 5 th graders % of schools whose Latino/a 5 th graders have demonstrated improvement in the Healthy Fitness Zone for body composition Will use school year 2019 HFZ data as baseline year Due to COVID data was not collected in 2021 3.
 Align health equity work to address at least one community adopted equity initiative, such as HASC or HCA Low-income population with health disparity TBD TBD Working with HASC and OC Health Care Agency to align efforts